Forecasting the Remaining Duration of an Ongoing Solar Flare: Duration Prediction

 \subsection{Predictions at time $t_{2}$}

-We separate the full data set randomly into a training group (67\% of events) and test group (33\% of events), using the 36 features of the light curves defined above to train the data.
+We separate the full data set randomly into a training group (67\% of events) and test group (33\% of events), using the features of the light curves defined above to train the data.
 We train the random forest regressor with the former group.
-We then test the efficacy the model by predicting $t_{3}$ and $t_{4}$ for the remaining 33\% of the events and compare them to the actual, observed $t_{3}$ and $t_{4}$ values.
+We then test the efficacy of the model by predicting $t_{3}$, $t_{4}$, $A_{3}$, and $A_{4}$ for the remaining 33\% of the events and comparing them to the actual, observed values.

 These predictions are presented in Figure \ref{fig:predt2_t3t4} for the test group.
-Using the parameters through time $t_{2}$ to train the random forest, we show the estimated values of $t_{3}$ (top row) and $t_{4}$ (bottom row) for the 1--8\,\AA\ (left column) and 0.5--4\,\AA\ (right column) XRS passbands as compared to their true values.
+Using the parameters through time $t_{2}$ to train the random forest, we show the estimated values of $t_{3}$ (top row) and $t_{4}$ (bottom row) for XRS-B (left column) and XRS-A (right column) as compared to their true values.
 We perform a linear regression with a non-parametric Theil-Sen estimator \citep{sen1968,theil1992} to estimate the slope and intercept for these scalings.
 Theil-Sen estimators are robust and insensitive to outliers in the data, unlike ordinary least squares linear regression.
 We would expect a slope of 1 for a perfect prediction, such that the predicted time grows at the same rate.
-The predictions for $t_{3}$ scale approximately with a slope of 0.9, while the predictions for $t_{4}$ scale more slowly, suggesting that the forecast will generally underestimate the duration for longer events.
+The predictions for $t_{3}$ scale approximately with a slope of 0.9, while the predictions for $t_{4}$ scale more slowly, suggesting that the forecast will generally underestimate the $t_{4}$ for longer events.
+The probability density functions (PDFs) at the bottom of the figure show the distribution of true minus predicted values of $t_{4}$, showing that on average $t_4$ in XRS-A and XRS-B is underestimated by approximately -1.5 and -1.9 minutes, respectively.

+We additionally show in Figure \ref{fig:predt2_A} the predictions of the fluences $A_{3} = \int_{t_{0}}^{t_{3}} F(t) dt$ and $A_{4} = \int_{t_{0}}^{t_{4}} F(t) dt$ in both XRS channels.
+In this case, the slopes are all around 0.8, suggesting that the fluences at each time are predicted with similar accuracy, but once again are less than 1, so the predicted fluences are somewhat underestimated on average.